Frequently Asked Questions

 Q: I was receiving my health care in an Indian Health Service facility on my home reservation.
 I am now working in an urban area far from home.
 Where can I go to receive health care from the IHS?

-A: Two types of services are provided by the Indian Health Service: (1) Direct health care services, which are provided by an IHS facility, or (2) contract health services (CHS), which are provided by a non-IHS facility or provider through contracts with the IHS.
-CHS are provided principally for members of federally recognized tribes who reside on or near the reservation established for the local tribe(s) in geographic areas called contract health service delivery areas (CHSDAs).
-The eligibility requirements are stricter for CHS than they are for direct care.
+Two types of services are provided by the IHS: (1) Direct health care services, which are provided by an IHS facility, or (2) PRC, which are provided by a non-IHS facility or provider through contracts with the IHS.
+PRC are provided principally for members of federally recognized tribes who reside on or near the reservation established for the local tribe(s) in geographic areas called contract health service delivery areas (CHSDAs).
+The eligibility requirements are stricter for PRCthan they are for direct care.

-Many, or even most, people who move away from their home reservations are not eligible for CHS since they would be moving away from the CHSDA in which they have eligibility.
+Many, or even most, people who move away from their home reservations are not eligible for PRC since they would be moving away from the PRCDA in which they have eligibility.
 Check with your home or local Service Unit about eligibility, since they will be the ones making all determinations and paying bills for approved care.
-Most CHS provided is for urgent or emergency needs, as defined by the local service unit, and requires prior approval for non-emergency care and notification within 72 hours for emergency care.
+Most PRC provided is for urgent or emergency needs, as defined by the local service unit, and requires prior approval for non-emergency care and notification within 72 hours for emergency care.

 Some programs or portions of programs are tribally operated instead of being operated by the Federal Government through the IHS.
 Some tribally operated hospitals or clinics restrict services to members of their own tribe.
 Consequently, just because a patient is a member of a Federally recognized tribe does not mean that they will be provided medical care at a tribally operated hospital or clinic.